 Her hands are rarely free.
 Her time is not her own.
 Her body feels unfamiliar.
 Her confidence wavers.
 And yet, she's often the last person on her own care list.

 This is why the most meaningful gifts are those that address her actual needs rather than what we assume she should want.
+Our guide to what a new mum actually needs after birth looks more closely at the practical and emotional support that can make a meaningful difference.

 Moving Beyond Baby-Focused Gifts

 While gifts for the baby are lovely, a thoughtful gift for the new mum herself sends a powerful message: I see you.
 I know this is hard.
 You matter too.
+If you're looking for inspiration, explore our best postpartum gift ideas for new mothers, from practical support to thoughtful self-care and gift boxes.

 This is where comfort items become essential.
 A soft robe that opens easily for feeding and skin-to-skin contact isn't just cosy—it's practical.
 Slippers with grip soles mean she can safely move around during those midnight feeds.
 A weighted blanket or luxurious throw provides warmth during long nursing sessions and offers a small moment of comfort during a demanding day.